gnomad-cloud/qa-core/README.md

 The "I succeed", "I pass" always meet their conditions.
 The inverse "I fail" forces the scenario to abort and report it's failure.

-I want to learn more about QA Shield
+I want to learn more about QA-Engine
 ============================================

 For runtime options, type:

-	$ QA Shield  -h
+	$ QA-Engine  -h

 For more information: